What Are HIPAA Compliance Requirements? [Complete Checklist]

 • Up to $250,000 or up to 1 year of jail time or both for obtaining or disclosing identifiable health information without authorization

-What Are the 4 Main HIPAA Rules and How Do They Impact Compliance?
+The 4 Main HIPAA Rules and How They Impact HIPAA Compliance

 The HIPAA Privacy Rule